 \section{The $\eta$-Einstein condition on three-dimensional ACM manifolds}

-In this section we discuss how many three-dimensional normal ACM manifolds are $\eta$-Einstein.
+In this section, we discuss the extent to which three-dimensional normal ACM manifolds can admit an $\eta$-Einstein metric.
 Here $\eta$-Einstein means that $Ric=ag+b\eta\otimes\eta,\ a,b\in C^\infty(M)$ holds.
 The question of classifying three-dimensional normal ACM manifolds that are $\eta$-Einstein has long been a subject of interest.
-In the non-compact case, classification problem is difficult.
-Also in the compact case, a classification result seems to be unavailable in the literature.
+In the non-compact case, the classification problem is difficult.
+Even in the compact case, a classification result seems to be unavailable in the literature.
 On the other hand, it has been shown that a three-dimensional contact metric manifold is $\eta$-Einstein if and only if it is a $(k,0,0)$-manifold \cite{Blair1990}.